lcsmith2/hci-bowdoin-freecycle/README.md

 # Bowdoin FreeCycle
 Link to repository: https://github.com/lcsmith2/hci-bowdoin-freecycle

-Inside this subfolder, you should also include a Markdown documentation file named README.md.
-You may structure your documentation as you see fit, but it must be clear how to configure and use your project.
-Answer any questions that a potential, non-expert user might have if they opened your project and read the documentation.

 ## Starting the Web Server and Viewing the Website
 First, download the files from this repository and save them to a location you'll remember.